CaptainSapphire/PH-s-Blog/_posts/2025-02-23-English-article.md

 ‘Isn’t that the way they all have kids, natural?’”
 She chuckled.
 “So I really didn’t know about all the epidurals, and all this other stuff people did so they’d be in less pain cos’ for me it was painful.
 But I went through the pain. *Joyous pain!*” <br><br>

+She was still new to California, so she decided to stay home with the kids.
+“I was fine with it, I enjoyed staying home raising my kids.
+I didn’t have to work.
+I actually wanted to work, when they got bigger.
+But I didn’t have to work.
+To me, I was in a strange place, in California.
+So to me, to leave your kids with someone you don’t know would be very difficult for me.
+I wouldn’t do it.” <br><br>

+Besides, “back then, if you were a woman, you stayed home and took care of the kids.” <br><br>
+As she progressed, later in life, she had to face menopause.  <br><br>

+“You sure don’t wanna go through it!
+It’s very difficult, I mean menopause is terrible.
+Nothing to look forward to, just like getting old is nothing to look forward to.
+Because you have so many changes going on in your life, not just physical but mental changes.
+And it’s just really difficult to get along with other people.” <br><br>

+She detailed to me about the struggle with hot flashes; I know them well.
+My mother often gets hot flashes, and I hear they’re rough. <br><br>
+“Your grandpa was always cold, and I was always burning up!
+We’d have all the doors closed, and I’d have to fan myself cos’ I’m burning up!”
+She fanned herself and laughed. <br><br>

+So how does she recommend navigating menopause? <br><br>
+Her voice got real quiet, and she said slowly, “I recommend they take it easy, they take it slow.
+Take it one day at a time.
+Talk- and be calm,” and she began to laugh again. “*IF* that’s even possible!” <br><br>
+Throughout Deborah’s life, she faced her own challenges, from walking to school to watching the kids.
+However, through and through, she did her best to be nice and to stay positive.
+Womanhood throughout her life was defined as a caretaker and a supporter.
+She laughed after each question in this interview, and she ended laughing with her thumbs up, telling the camera “I hope I get an A!”